-We provide a 99.99% uptime commitment for standalone subscriptions to our Business Plus (Business+) and Enterprise subscriptions, or to our GovGrid subscription (our service level agreement or SLA).
-If we fall short of our 99.99% uptime commitment and your workspace (or, in the case of Enterprise Grid, your org) is affected, you may request a service credit to your account for future use; provided that, in the event of any downtime of GovGrid, a GovGrid customer may receive a service credit for the GovGrid subscription only and not for any non-GovGrid subscription (e.g. Enterprise Grid).
+We provide a 99.99% Uptime commitment for standalone subscriptions to our Business Plus (Business+) and Enterprise level plans, or to our GovGrid plan (our service level agreement or SLA).
+If we fall short of our 99.99% uptime commitment and your workspace (or, in the case of Enterprise Grid, your org) is affected, you may request a service credit to your account for future use; provided that, in the event of any downtime of GovGrid, a GovGrid customer may receive a service credit for the GovGrid plan only and not for any non-GovGrid plan (e.g., Enterprise Grid).

-Downtime is the overall number of minutes that Slack was unavailable during a calendar quarter (i.e. between 1st January and 31st March and every three-month period thereafter).
-We calculate unavailability using server monitoring software to measure the server-side error rate, ping test results, web server tests, TCP port tests and website tests.
+Downtime is the overall number of minutes Slack was unavailable during a calendar quarter (i.e., January 1 through March 31 and every three-month period thereafter).
+We calculate unavailability using server monitoring software to measure the server side error rate, ping test results, web server tests, TCP port tests, and website tests.

 Downtime excludes the following:

 - Slowness or other performance issues with individual features (link expansions, search, file uploads, workflow runs, etc.);

 - Issues that are related to external apps or third parties, including Slack Connect;